-Starbucks sure knows how to pick left-wing CEOs.
+Starbucks sure knows how to pick left-wing COOs.

 The coffee chain giant had, until recently, Howard Schultz as CEO.
 You might remember Howard.
 He is a hard-core liberal who vocally supported Barack Obama and Hillary Clinton in their presidential races.
 He famously dismissed supporters of traditional marriage when he said any Starbucks investor who didn’t support gay marriage should sell their shares and take their business elsewhere.
 Yeah, that guy.

 Schultz stepped down as CEO in 2017, but still remains the executive chairman.
-Starbucks finally found his replacement, however, when they announced that Rosalind Brewer would serve as the new CEO of Starbucks.
+The new CEO, Kevin Johnson, picked Brewer to serve as the new COO of Starbucks, as she was acquaintances with Schultz, and he was impressed with her work.
 Brewer served as CEO of Sam’s Club until earlier this year.

 It was an announcement hailed by many in the business community, but not all, as Brewer has a history of controversial statements.
 In particular, it appears she gets triggered by the sight of white guys in board rooms.

 It all goes back to an interview she gave CNN in 2015, in which she seemed to have a problem with too many white men in corporate America.